The Lorentz Group with Dual-Translations and the Conformal Group: Introduction

 \section{Introduction}

-In spacetime the Lorentz group describes rotations and boosts, transformations that preserve the scalar product of 4-vectors.
-Translations also preserve the scalar product of 4-vectors because, in conventional notation, the 4-vector displacement $\delta x^{\mu}$ = $x^{\mu}_{2} - x^{\mu}_{1}$ from an event 1 to an event 2 in spacetime is unchanged by moving the origin of the coordinate system.
+The Lorentz group describes rotations and boosts in spacetime, transformations that preserve the scalar product of 4-vectors.
+Translations also preserve the scalar product of 4-vectors because, in conventional notation, the 4-vector coordinate interval $\delta x^{\mu}$ = $(x^{\mu}_{2} + a^{\mu}) - (x^{\mu}_{1} + a^{\mu})$ = $x^{\mu}_{2} - x^{\mu}_{1} $ from event 1 to event 2 is unchanged by a displacement $a^{\mu}$ of the origin.
 The combined group of rotations, boosts and translations is the Poincar\'{e} group.

 In quantum mechanics and elsewhere, one encounters finite dimensional, non-unitary matrix representations (reps) of the Lorentz group.
-In this paper the focus is on matrix reps, not differentiable reps defined on some multi-dimensional manifold like spacetime.
+In this paper the focus is on matrix reps, not differentiable reps defined on a multi-dimensional manifold like spacetime.

 Some matrix reps of the Lorentz group can be extended to also represent translations.
 Not all Lorentz reps qualify.
 Irreducible spin $(A,B)$ Lorentz reps are incapable of supporting translations except trivially.